 I do want to address embodiment in Sensing Landscape.
 Communicating with the unskilled viewer is an important concern: I am trying to grapple with spaces in which sensing returns to the fore.
 I pay attention to the sensory perception and impressions of the data, which show how the virtual realm does have a materiality, but one that pervades a collective experience of a distant territory.
 The goal is to have the viewer experience it in immersion with the help of narration, sound, and imagery that illustrates how visibility is created in »a world of incomplete information,« as Halpern might put it.
 To have them walk with me through a process that still confounds me, in which the landscape »becomes« something, out of an obscure pattern of points, pixels, and amorphous cloudlike structures.

 This is exactly why the aesthetic opportunity in mediums like VR and video work so well: They generate visual sensations and optical intimacy while retaining an awkward bodily distance.
 We know anyway that this aspect comes from military techniques of reconnaissance which is intimately connected to these mediums to begin with—photographs of Afghanistan have been peered at through stereoscopes since the late 1950s when Fairchild Aerial Surveys was first commissioned to map it remotely.
-So, we will not be the first people to fly over the terrain of Afghanistan in VR, but I hope we will be among some few people doing something else while flying over it in this VR space—i.e., to »unblackbox« this terrain as a media object.
+While helping me develop the VR component, new media artist Marc Downie kept reminding me that we will not be the first people to fly over the terrain of Afghanistan in virtual reality, but hopefully we’ll be among a select few people doing something else while flying over it in this VR space.
+For me, that »something else« is to »unblackbox« this terrain as a media object.
 The idea is to become archaeologists digging through remote and virtual soil.
 I hope it does evoke »site« and »embodiment« because maybe the so-called »disembodied eye« has a situated point of view after all.

 CB: Yes, and precisely for this reason I think it is important for artists to embody and reinvent these »black box terrains« produced through military and corporate structures.
 We must go towards these apparatuses and inhabit them.
 How can the singular, human-privileged view of photography be multiplied, but not alienated?
 Can we learn to embody abstract, dynamic, array-based assemblages of vision and information gathering?
 Can we account for the assemblages of power that produce and distribute images of inhuman scale?
 My instinct is to go into these realms and to become familiar.
 Such collective practice requires not just literacy, but also imaginative inhabitations that encompass all forms of creativity: some serious, others irreverent, many experimental or playful.